-3.814.
-"Transfer Credit" Geneans credit earned at a post-secondary institution of higher education and recorded on a student's official transcript.
+3.8 "Transfer Credit" means credit earned at a post-secondary institution of higher education and recorded on a student's official transcript.
 Recorded transfer credit is evaluated by the receiving institution to determine if it is accepted or not and to determine how accepted credit applies to degree requirements.
 Credit awarded by a USHE institution will transfer to other USHE institutions with applicable academic programs.

-3.915.
-"System Utah Transfer Guide" Ameans a USHE-licensed, online tool that enables students to easily and accurately assess credit transferability between USHE institutions.
+3.9 "Utah Transfer Guide" means a USHE-licensed, online tool that enables students to easily and accurately assess credit transferability between USHE institutions.